wp-plugins/social-media-widget/readme.txt

 For help, you can send an e-mail to brifreytag_at_gmail.com or get ahold of me via twitter at @brianfreytag

 == Changelog ==
+1.1.1 - Fixed an issue with some users plugin.php breaking at line 339.

 1.1 - Added support for LinkedIn